 The risk categories will be explained in more detail in the next paragraphs.
 To give more insight in the risks the company is exposed to, sensitivities are determined on best effort basis for different underwriting and market risks in the next sections.
 For underwriting risks and spread risks the sensitivities shown are the estimated impact on own funds without recalculating the SCR after shock.
-For the other market risks the sensitivities shown are the estimated impact on own funds including the estimated impact on the SCR market and life underwriting risk after shock.
+For the other market risks the sensitivities shown are the estimated impact on own funds after shock.

-7.5 UNDERWRITING RISK
+7.5 LIFE UNDERWRITING RISK

-The underwriting risk is the risk that the own funds, earnings or solvency will be threatened as a result of the inability to make payments (either now or in the future) from premium and/or investment income owing to incorrect and/or incomplete assumptions (mortality, longevity, disability, claims, policy holders' behaviour, catastrophes, interest and expenses) used in the development of the product and the determination of its premium.
-A distinction is made between Life (including Pensions) and Disability.
+The underwriting risk is the risk that the own funds, earnings or solvency will be threatened as a result of the inability to make payments (either now or in the future) from premium and/or investment income owing to incorrect and/or incomplete assumptions (mortality, longevity, disability-morbidity, policyholders' behaviour, catastrophes, interest and expenses) used in the development of the product and the determination of its premium.
 The interest rate risk related to insurance products forms part of the market risk.